numbersprotocol/fb-json2table/README.md

     print(df)
 ```

+the example above turns JSON files in your `PATH_OF_JSON`
 and you will find that all the content in json turned to table-like(DataFrame)

-# Introduction
+# Introduction of fb-json2table

-This repo is based on the requierments of [Numbers](https://github.com/numbersprotocol).
+JSON is not friendly to data scientists, we love tables.

-The final goal of this repo is to automate the parsing process of json in downloaded Facebook data.
+The goal of this repoitory is to automate the parsing process of JSON files in downloaded Facebook archive, turn those JSON files (not easy-to-analyze) to tables (easy-to-analyze) so that it can be much simpler for data scientists to analyze.

-Thus, if you also want to analyze your own facebook data or you have some json that structure is like facebook data,

-this repo can help you to turn the difficult to analyze json to easier to analyze table.

-Note: what I mean of structure is like Facebook json:
+Actually, it can be used to turn *any data with FB-LIKE JSON structure* to table as long as the data structure if similar.
+We hope to reduce the entry barrier for anyone who wants to analyze their own data.

+Here is an example of *FB-LIKE JSON structure*

 ```
 [